stesta/stesta.github.io/services/index.markdown

 	<div class="row">
 		<div class="col-md-6">
 			<h2 class="title-v2">OUR SERVICES</h2>
-			<p>I am also available for contract in regards to a consulting engagement and product development.
-Testa Software can provide brand new solutions or consult on an existing systems.
+			<p>I am also available for contract in regards to consulting engagements and product development.
+Testa Software can provide brand new solutions or consult on existing systems.
 What follows is a summary of some of the services offered.</p>
 			<p>Call us at 440.305.0073 or email <a href="mailto:steve@testasoftware.com">steve@testasoftware.com</a>.
 We provide free estimates and flexible pricing options!</p><br />
-			<a href="mailto:steve@testasoftware.com" class="btn-u">Contact Testa Software</a>
+			<a href="mailto:steve@testasoftware.com" class="btn-u">Contact Testa Software</a><br />
 		</div>
 		<div class="col-md-6">
 			<img class="img-responsive" src="/assets/images/monitor_bw_800x450.jpg" alt="" />